expo/eas-cli/packages/eas-cli/README.md

-  --channel=<value>                 Channel that the published update should affect --clear-cache                     Clear the bundler cache before publishing --group=<value>                   Update group to republish (deprecated, see republish command) --input-dir=<value>               [default: dist] Location of the bundle --json                            Enable JSON output, non-JSON messages will be printed to stderr.
+  --channel=<value>                 Channel that the published update should affect --clear-cache                     Clear the bundler cache before publishing --group=<value>                   Update group to republish (deprecated, see republish command) --emit-metadata                   Emit "eas-update-metadata.json" in the bundle folder with detailed information about the generated updates
+  --input-dir=<value>               [default: dist] Location of the bundle --json                            Enable JSON output, non-JSON messages will be printed to stderr.
   --non-interactive                 Run the command in non-interactive mode.